yilmazabdurrah/similarity_rate_based_switching/README.md

 ![](https://github.com/yilmazabdurrah/similarity_rate_based_switching/blob/master/figures/DecisionMechanismSIMULINK_v02.png?raw=true)

-These blocks can be directly used as ROS nodes or employedc to generate standalone ROS nodes from SIMULINK.
+These blocks can be directly used as ROS nodes or employed to generate standalone ROS nodes from SIMULINK.